-Marcus Whitman (1802-1847) – A physician and missionary in Oregon Country, Dr. Marcus Whitman and his wife, Narcissa, were among the first American settlers in the West.
-In 1836, they started a mission to the Cayuse Indians in what is now southeastern Washington state.
-The area later developed as a trading post and stop along the Oregon Trail and the Whitmans would play an important role to the many westward bound pioneers.
+A physician and missionary in Oregon Country, Dr. Marcus Whitman and his wife, Narcissa, were among the first American settlers in the West.
+In 1836, they started a mission to the Cayuse Indians in southeastern Washington state.
+The area later developed as a trading post and stop along the Oregon Trail, and the Whitmans would play an important role to the many westward-bound pioneers.

-Marcus Whitman was born on September 4, 1802 to Beza and Alice Whitman, in Federal Hollow (later Rushville) New York.
-He was the seventh generation of “descendants of John Whitman” who arrived in the Massachusetts Bay Colony sometime prior to December, 1638.
-His father, Beza died when he was seven years old and the boy was sent to live with an uncle in Massachusetts, where he received education and a moral upbringing for five years.
+On September 4, 1802, Marcus Whitman was born to Beza and Alice Whitman in Federal Hollow (later Rushville), New York.
+He was the seventh generation of “descendants of John Whitman” who arrived in the Massachusetts Bay Colony sometime before December 1638.
+His father, Beza died when he was seven years old, and the boy was sent to live with an uncle in Massachusetts, where he received education and a moral upbringing for five years.

-His teenage years were spent in Plainfield, Massachusetts at a school taught by Reverend Moses Hallock.
-When Marcus was 17 years-old, he was greatly influenced by religious revivals taking place throughout New England, now known as the “Second Great Awakening.”
-The following year, in 1820, he returned to Rushville, New York and told his family of his wishes to become a minister.
-However, they were not supportive of this goal as it took seven years at that time to become a minister – four years of college, followed by three years in a theological seminary.
-Instead, for the next three years he worked in his stepfather’s tannery and shoe business.
+His teenage years were spent in Plainfield, Massachusetts, at a school taught by Reverend Moses Hallock.
+When Marcus was 17 years old, he was greatly influenced by religious revivals throughout New England, now known as the “Second Great Awakening.”
+The following year, in 1820, he returned to Rushville, New York, and told his family of his wishes to become a minister.
+However, they were not supportive of this goal as it took seven years to become a minister – four years of college, followed by three years in a theological seminary.
+Instead, he worked in his stepfather’s tannery and shoe business for the next three years.
 At age 21, he began studying to be a doctor, apprenticing himself to a local physician.

 In 1825, he enrolled in the College of Physicians and Surgeons of the Western District of New York in Fairfield.
 After just 16 weeks, he was qualified for a license to practice medicine.
 He then went to Canada to practice medicine, spending about 2 ½ years in the Niagara District before returning to Rushville.
-By this time, his thoughts had again turned to ministry and he entered preparatory study to become a minister.
+By this time, his thoughts had again turned to ministry, and he entered preparatory study to become a minister.
 His studies for the ministry were cut short by illness and never completed.
-In October, 1831, he again entered College of Physicians and Surgeons at Fairfield, and achieved his Medical Doctor (M.D.) degree.
+In October 1831, he again entered the College of Physicians and Surgeons at Fairfield and achieved his Medical Doctor (M.D.) degree.

-Afterwards, he settled in Wheeler, New York, where he became an active member of the community and was elected to be a trustee of the Wheeler Presbyterian Church in 1832 and 1833.
+Afterward, he settled in Wheeler, New York, where he became an active community member and was elected to be a trustee of the Wheeler Presbyterian Church in 1832 and 1833.
 He was ordained as an elder of the church in 1834.
 It was also in 1834 that Marcus Whitman was brought to the attention of the American Board of Commissioners of Foreign Missions (ABCFM) in Boston, Massachusetts.
-The ABCFM was an organization that sponsored Presbyterian and Congregational missions throughout the world.
+The ABCFM was an organization that sponsored Presbyterian and Congregational missions worldwide.
 The Reverend H.P.
 Strong of Rushville wrote the ABCFM on April 25, 1834:

 I write at this time to make known to you the request of Doctor Marcus Whitman.
 He is a young man of about 30 or 35 years of age, of solid, judicious mind, of, as I hope and believe, more than ordinary piety and perseverance, a regular bred Physician, has practiced several years with good success and credit.
 He is, in my opinion well qualified to act as a Missionary Physician.
 Although I know not that he thinks of it, yet I think he might, if thought expedient after a time, be ordained to advantage.
 He has formerly been in poor health, but is now better, and thinks a station with some of our western Indians would be useful to him.
 He has thought of being a Missionary for some time past, and I think him better qualified to do good in that capacity than most young men with whom I am acquainted.
 He would be glad to hear from you soon, as, should he go, he would have some worldly concerns to arrange.